vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 neither the political asdministration nor the structure of our society completely satisfies us.
 We want to reform both.
-The English administration as well as the Indian society have solid foundations; we are, there- fore, bound to proceed with caution.
+The English administration as well as the Indian society have solid foundations; we are, there###fore, bound to proceed with caution.
 Now, if people are willing to accept Political Reforms in a spirit of conciliation and compromise we fail to understand why we should like to proceed with Social Reform in an arrogant and defiant manner.
-If we are prepared to make compromise when the Parliament passes the Council's Act, 1892, why should we not do so with res- pect to questions likes widow-remarriage ?
+If we are prepared to make compromise when the Parliament passes the Council's Act, 1892, why should we not do so with res###pect to questions likes widow-remarriage ?
 Fanatical opposition might occassionally be successful, but as a rule, in political as well as social matters, fanaticism is suicidal " {Kesari 7th June 1892).

-It will be news to this generation, accustomed to take for granted Mr. Tilak's hostility or indifference to Social Reform, that not only did he attend Social Confer- ences but also took active part in the proceedings.
+It will be news to this generation, accustomed to take for granted Mr. Tilak's hostility or indifference to Social Reform, that not only did he attend Social Confer###ences but also took active part in the proceedings.
 In the 4th Social Conference, held at Calcutta, (Dec.
-1890), Mr. Tilak moved an amendment to a Resolution pro- posed by the late Mr. R. N, Mudholkar.
-The resolu- tion condemned child-marriages and advocated adult- marriages.
+1890), Mr. Tilak moved an amendment to a Resolution pro###posed by the late Mr. R. N, Mudholkar.
+The resolu###tion condemned child-marriages and advocated adult###marriages.
 Mr. Tilak, who whole-heartedly supported the proposition wanted to delete an incorrect reference to the Shastras.
 In the Social Conference of 1891, held at Nagpur, Mr. Tilak suggested a bold amendment to